The sound came first.

 He crawled forward, across the tile, until he was beside the mattress.
 He reached out and touched Marisol's face with his free hand — gently, so gently, as if he were touching something made of glass.

 "I'm sorry I didn't find you sooner.
 I'm sorry I wasn't strong enough.
-I'm sorry I let them take you."
+I'm sorry I let them take you," the informant said, his voice breaking,

 And then he pulled the blade across her throat.